Sony WF-1000XM4 vs Apple AirPods Pro – which are better?

 The V1 also supports Sony's LDAC codec, which means you can listen to hi-res music up to 32-bit/96kHz over Bluetooth at up to 990kbps.
 The V1 also includes Sony's DSEE Extreme processing which upscales music files to near hi-res quality.

-The Sonys also boast a speak-to-chat feature where the earbuds recognise when you're speaking, pauses your music and let in outside sounds, so you can have a conversation.
-Stop talking, and it will resume playback.
+The Sonys also boast a speak-to-chat feature where the earbuds recognise when you're speaking, pause your music and let in outside sounds, so you can have a conversation.
+Stop talking, and the buds will resume playback.

 Adaptive Sound Control detects what you're doing – walking or running, for example – and adjusts the sound accordingly.
-It can also learn to recognise the ambiance of places you frequent regularly, like a gym or cafe, and tailor the sound to fit the situation.
+It can also learn to recognise the ambience of places you frequent regularly, such as a gym or cafe, and tailor the sound to fit the situation.

 They are compatible with Google's Fast Pair feature for fuss-free pairing with an Android device, too.
 More of a Microsoft fan?
 Its Swift Pair feature is also supported, for quick pairing to Windows 10 devices.